-To get here from Guatemala you can catch the chicken buses through various towns which will be a great adventure and cost you about $10.
-Unfortunately I ended up getting suckered into another tourist minibus from Antigua, albeit a fast and air-conditioned one, that cost me US$32.
+To get here from Guatemala you can catch the chicken buses through various towns which will be a great adventure and cost you about US$10.
+Unfortunately, I ended up getting suckered into another tourist minibus from Antigua, albeit a fast and air-conditioned one, that cost me US$32.

 The tiny main street is lined with hotels and restaurants for every budget.
-There are some great places along the beach but the cheaper options are on the two streets at the end of town that lead away from the surf.
-The road that leads to the beach has the best options for food, be sure to have a late night pupusa – a thick corn tortilla filled with cheese and meat, it’s the best drunk food ever.
+There are some great places along the beach but the cheaper options are on the two streets at the end of town that leads away from the surf.
+The road that leads to the beach has the best options for food, be sure to have a late-night pupusa – a thick corn tortilla filled with cheese and meat, it’s the best drunk food ever.

-I spent a couple of nights at Hostel Solymar, basically someone’s house converted into rooms with a shared bathroom outside.
+We spent a couple of nights at Hostel Solymar, basically someone’s house converted into rooms with a shared bathroom outside.
 We ended up moving to the much nicer Posada Luna which gave us a private bathroom and a pool!
-It was the perfect place to relax for a week, and only a minutes walk to the beach.
+It was the perfect place to relax for a week, and only a minute walk to the beach.

 Playa El Tunco is a long, pebbly beach lined with palm trees and bars full of tourists, the sand is black and gets extremely hot during the day.
 It’s safe enough to swim but there is a strong current so be aware of where you’re going.
 The surf is great for any level and you can hire a board for around US$12 with an hours lesson costing around US$15.